1. Administration#

 --append users="uid=USERNAME-OF-YOUR-CHOICE,cn=users,$(ucr get ldap/base)"

-Note down the credentials, they are needed for the school authority configuration on the sending system further down.
+Write down the credentials.
+You need them for the school authority configuration on the sending system.

 $ history -d -2

-After installation and basic configuration you might want to configure mapped UDM properties.
+After installation and basic configuration you can configure mapped UDM properties.

-Beyond the standard object properties in UCS@school you can define additional UDM properties that should be available in the Kelvin API on the target system.
+Beyond the standard object properties in UCS@school, you can define additional UDM properties and make them available in the Kelvin API on the target system.

-This would make the listed properties available for the user
+.
+The following example makes the listed properties additionally available for the resourcesuser

 $ univention-app restart ucsschool-kelvin-rest-api

-Please make sure that you configure all the mapped properties that the sending system sends, e.g.
+Ensure that you configure all the mapped properties that the sending system sends,

 The school authorities configuration must be done through the ID Connector HTTP API.
-Do not edit configuration files directly.
+Don’t edit configuration files directly.

-The HTTP-API of the ID Connector app offers three resources:
+The HTTP-API of the ID Connector app offers the following resources:

-school_to_authority_mapping: configuration of which school we sync to which authority
+for the configuration of which school you want to synchronize to which authority

 You can discover the API interactively using one of two web interfaces.
-They can be visited with a browser at their respective URLs:
+You can visit them with a browser at their respective URLs:

 Swagger UI: